 The Ultimate Thread Guide

-Your thread choice is so important to the quality and enjoyment of your sewing, quilting, and embroidery!
-But with so many thread types out there, it's hard to distinguish which one is the best for the job.
-Superior Threads has a helpful Thread Selection Chart to help you determine which thread is right for your project.
+Thread choice is critical when it comes to the quality and enjoyment of your stitching, whether it’s sewing, quilting, or embroidery.
+Because there are so many thread types available, it can be hard to determine which one is the best for your project.
+To help you make that evaluation, see the Superior Threads Thread Selection Chart and review the information below.
 Brought to you by Superior Threads.

 Visit Superior Threads to shop a wide variety of quality threads, and see more information about choosing threads, like the helpful information below.

 Understanding Thread Weight:

 The weight or size of thread is an important consideration for any sewing project.
 Making proper adjustments relative to different thread weights will make sewing, quilting, or embroidery projects more enjoyable.

 A smaller weight number indicates a heavier thread.
 The weight of a thread is actually a length measurement.
 Dividing the length of thread by a set weight gives you the exact measurement of a thread weight.